jumpserver/jumpserver/README_EN.md

 We provide the SDK for your other systems to quickly interact with the Jumpserver API.

 - [Python](https://github.com/jumpserver/jumpserver-python-sdk) Jumpserver other components use this SDK to complete the interaction.
-- [Java](https://github.com/KaiJunYan/jumpserver-java-sdk.git) 恺珺同学提供的Java版本的SDK thanks to 恺珺 for provide Java SDK
+- [Java](https://github.com/KaiJunYan/jumpserver-java-sdk.git) Thanks to 恺珺 for providing his Java SDK vesrion.

 ### License & Copyright